 There’s no way to get this wrong, and so if a word just pops into your head that feels right to you, go with it!

-1. Reflect on your 2022.
+1. Reflect on the previous year.
 Briefly list what went well for you and what you would like to change.

 - What do I want more (or less) of in my life?